 In churches around the world this evening announcement carols will be central to the services.
 Many are bold and glorious whether sung by massed choirs or by congregations that know them by heart.
-Adeste Fideles (O Come All Ye Faithful) and the Hallelujah Chorus from Handel’s Messiah are two of the grander example, although there are plenty of others in Christmas song books but my personal favorite is much more modest.
+Adeste Fideles (O Come All Ye Faithful) and the Hallelujah Chorus from Handel’s Messiah are two of the grander examples, although there are plenty of others in Christmas song books.
+But my personal favorite is much more modest.

 It Came Upon a Midnight Clear is one of the oldest and most beloved of American Christmas carols.
 It also never mentions the Christ Child but instead is all about the announcement that the angles made to the shepherds.
 It was a not-so-subtle message for Americans who had just concluded a war that the author considered horribly unjust and immoral.